mobarski/fabris/readme.rst

   ]       (--f)    end of anonymous code block                                      yes call    (f--)    call code block referenced by f                                  yes 'X'     (--c)    start/end of a char
+  X       (--x)    place integer X in the stack                                     yes inline  (--)     end definition, inline this definition on use                    yes
   ======= ======== ================================================================ =====

 Other